demisjohn/pyTRIMSetup/README.md

 ###Generate the output TRIM.IN file
 with specified path/filename, passing the above options dictionary.

     target.output('TestOutput.in', options=options, overwrite=True)

 The file 'TestOutput.in' can now be copied to TRIM.IN in the SRIM/TRIM directory.
 If you run TRIM.exe, it will pick up all the simulation settings from this file.

+A future update will automatically copy the output file to TRIM.IN & run TRIM.exe for you - optionally stitching together long simulations.